Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-Not all the clients will always participate in the entire FL process per communication round in reality, as shown in line 4 of Algorithm \ref{alg:fedavg}.
-As the left part of Figure~\ref{fig:scales} illustrated, the training curves of FedAvg, compared with FedLEC, are less stable due to the highly skewed data.
-Local gradient distributions vary among communication rounds, distorting the correct global model updating direction per round.
-Moreover, since the penalties in FedLEC are conducive to avoiding over-fitting among participating local models, the performance of FedLEC converges at around the $20_{th}$ round, approximately ten rounds faster than that of FedAvg.
+\paragraph{Client Participation Rate.} In reality, Not all the clients will participate in the entire training process.
+As the left part of Figure~\ref{fig:scales} illustrates, we simulate this scenario by setting the sample fraction from 20\% to 80\%.
+The FedAvg training curves are less stable than those of FedLEC due to the highly skewed data.
+The local gradient distributions vary among communication rounds, distorting the correct global model updating direction per round.